efekurucay/Assignments_labs/README.md

 # Assignments_labs
- Assignments in the lab at Akdeniz University Since 2023, Yahya Efe Kurucay
+ Assignments in the lab at Akdeniz University from 2023, Yahya Efe Kurucay